SamuXarick/LuDiAI-AfterFix/readme.txt

 Build headquarters:
     When enabled, the AI will build a company headquarters randomly in the map, as cost efficient as possible.

-AI-GS communication support:
-    Allow communication between AI and Game Script SCP libraries.
-    Currently supports Company Value GS, where the AI will think twice before spending money in town actions, just to maintain the lead or to maintain catch-up against the company ranked first.